CCBaxter84/TypeScript/README.md

 The server-side code expects two environment variables to be accessible:
 `process.env.mongoURI` and `process.env.PORT`

 The code will default to running port 5000 statically without the `PORT` environment variable.
-However, the `mongoURI' variable must be provided to connect to the MongoDB database.
+However, the `mongoURI` variable must be provided to connect to the MongoDB database.

 ## Available Scripts:
 All scripts must be run from the project root directory.